 If saving money and power is your preference there are a few simple tips that homeowners can make use of in the day to day:

 - Label and separate the cables of your home entertainment system.
 Make it easy to identify which ones can be pulled out when not in use and which ones must stay plugged in.

 - If you can feel the heat coming off an appliance or cable device, while it’s not in use, it is costing you money.
 Unplug it.

 - Compare regular energy wattage when shopping for new appliances!
 Standby energy use is irrelevant if the appliance consumes ridiculous amounts of energy when in normal use.

-Making oneself more aware is the first step toward not only creating a more economically friendly home environment for oneself but also for the planet as a whole.
+Making yourself more aware is the first step towards not only creating a more economically friendly home environment for oneself but also for the planet as a whole.
 Start learning about the standby power footprint that your house is creating.